MAJESTYCANCELLED FOR 2022

 David, together with his wife Nina, have three beautiful adult daughters and reside in Nelson, New Zealand.
 As co-founders of the Atelier Ministries NZ charitable trust, they oversee the three core components of ATELIER: the studio, the gallery, and the church community.

-I was awarded a Bachelor of Fine Arts from Elam School of Fine Arts from Auckland University where I majored in painting, a Postgraduate Diploma in Museum Studies from Massey University, and a Masters of Arts in Painting from Waikato Institute of Technology.
-Since 1995 I have enjoyed painting and exhibiting regularly around New Zealand and overseas, and during 2018 attended a contemporary drawing course at the Slade of Fine Art Summer School in London, where I explored a broad spectrum of drawing which has informed my way of painting.
+I started my painting trajectory at Elam School of Fine Arts when I left Taranaki to study in Auckland, then did a Postgraduate Diploma in Museum Studies at Massey University, and a Masters of Arts in Painting at Waikato Institute of Technology.
+Not so long ago I enjoyed a brief stint at the Slade of Fine Art Summer School in London, and more recently a residency at the Dunedin School of Art in Otepoti Dunedin, and all these things have shaped and challenged my way of thinking about painting.

 Simon Hunter is a Nelson based artist.
 His current practice combines screen printing, stencil and painting processes to create work that explores layers, traces and histories both in the physicality of the work and the ideas he engages with.